Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

-denotes the 2D Green function, where $H_0^1$ is the zeroth-order Hankel function of the first kind.
-Then for closed curves the solution $U$ of the Helmholtz problem~\eqref{eqn:helmholtz} can be represented in the combined-field form
+denotes the 2D Helmholtz Green function, where $H_0^1$ is the zeroth-order Hankel function of the first kind.
+Then for the closed curves $\Gamma$ under consideration, the solution $U$ of the Helmholtz problem~\eqref{eqn:helmholtz} can be represented in the combined-field form

 where $\eta\in\mathbb{R}$, $\eta \ne 0$.
 Using the frequency domain single- and double-layer operators

 respectively, and defining the combined-field boundary integral operator

 the density $\psi(\br',\omega)$ may be obtained as the unique solution of the integral equation